We Tested 27 Rifle Suppressors – Here Are The Best

 Suppressors do more than just muffle sound and reduce felt recoil.
 They also double as a flash hider.

 Because suppressors contain and cool superheated gas leaving the muzzle, they effectively reduce the visible flash that is seen by the shooter.
 This protects their night vision and is important when hunting in low light conditions.

-At this time, hunting with a silencer is legal in the following 40 US states: AL, AK, AR, AZ, CO, FL, GA, IA, ID, IN, KS, KY, LA, ME, MD, MI, MN, MO, MS, MT, NC, ND, NE, NV, NH, NM, OH, OK, OR, PA, SC, SD, TN, TX, UT, VA, WA, WI, WV, and WY.
-Only two of the 42 states have banned hunting with a suppressor, CT and VT.
+At this time, hunting with a silencer is legal in the following 41 US states: AL, AK, AR, AZ, CO, FL, GA, IA, ID, IN, KS, KY, LA, ME, MD, MI, MN, MO, MS, MT, NC, ND, NE, NV, NH, NM, OH, OK, OR, PA, SC, SD, TN, TX, UT, VA, VT WA, WI, WV, and WY.
+Only one of the 42 states have banned hunting with a suppressor, CT.
 Because gun and suppressor laws can quickly change, we suggest you consult your state representatives to ensure hunting is legal in your state.
 You may also reference our up-to-date map below to understand where you can hunt with suppressors.

 True multi-caliber suppressors like our BANISH 30 suppressor may be desirable to most, as they can be configured for any rifle caliber from .22 to .308 by simply changing the front end-caps.
 Plus, the BANISH 30 can be configured in different lengths based on shooter needs.
 Other .30 caliber suppressors are not able to be reconfigured or taken apart to clean by the user in this fashion.

 Take a careful look at our chart and consider the factors that matter most to you.
 Cost, weight, size, sound reduction, and material; which elements matter the most to you?